 As discussed above, the error code 0x800F080C may occur due to issues inside the .NET Framework itself.
 So, you should attempt installing the latest framework update via Windows Features.
 To do so, use these steps –

-- Make a right-click on the Windows icon and select Run.
+- Right-click on the Windows icon and select Run.

 - Type “